trivial-co/etherdelta.github.io/README.md

 # Trivial's EtherDelta

 Depreciated!
-Fork no longer be continued.
+Fork will no longer be continued.

 This fork aims to provide customized EtherDelta for Trivial's tokens with time limited availability for trade.